 1. Insulation Check

 If you want to keep cool this summer, one of the first things you should monitor is the insulation of your studio.
+Check your attic insulation and maintain its cleanliness with the help of attic cleaning Washington professionals.
 A properly insulated building will keep hot air from entering and prevent cool air from escaping.
 Installing a reflective insulation system can help lower the amount of radiant heat in your room.

 Another way to improve your insulation is to take care of any cracks.
 You can achieve cooler temperatures by caulking cracks in the frames of your doors and windows, for example.
 Your studio will be cooler, and you’ll save money on your utility bills because well-insulated homes are more energy efficient and better for the environment.